The Opioid Crisis in Central Pain

 For most patients with central pain, when they speak of central pain, they are referring to the dysesthetic burning, although if pressed can actually give better descriptions of the nondysesthetic nerve injury pains which are part of the condition, but are typically, not as impactful.
 This is not always the case however.
 Some with muscle pains have very severe, disabling impact.
 What is also remarkable is that many patients with central pain additionally have severe motor impairment, such as quadriparesis or quadriplegia, but nevertheless regard their central pain as more disabling.
 The clinician or examiner may unnerve the patient by focusing almost entirely on the quadriparesis while the patient’s concern and hope for help may be centered on the central pain.
 Thus, the patient feels inadequate to describe the central pains and in fact IS inadequate with the result that the patient does not feel his illness has been adequately evaluated.

-Since there is no satisfactory treatment for central pain (according to the National Institutes of Health), the doctor, but not the patient, may prefer to focus on what he or she CAN be treated.
+Since there is no satisfactory treatment for central pain (according to the National Institutes of Health), the doctor, but not the patient, may prefer to focus on what he or she has which CAN be treated.
 This further leads to frustration on the part of the patient, who is so sick that they feel frustrated in trying to convince the doctor that they are very ill, and need help with meeting the pain, even if they cannot describe it.
 Even poor historians are usually very good at describing pain, a vivid medical symptom.
 The doctor expects this precision in vocabulary, but they too often they are unprepared for a patient alleging severe distress with a near total inability to describe their pain.
-There is after all, no good vocabulary and the patient must often borrow from ordinary pain (called by doctors “nociceptive pain”) to describe their “neuropathic pain”) ie. pain carried in an injured or dysfunctional set of nerves or a dis-integrated nervous system (presumably one where the thalamus cannot do its job of integrating sensory signals coming up through the nervous system).
+There is after all, no good vocabulary and the patient must often borrow from ordinary pain (called by doctors “nociceptive or noxious pain”) to describe their “neuropathic or nerve injury pain”) ie. pain carried in an injured or dysfunctional set of nerves or a dis-integrated nervous system (presumably one where the thalamus cannot do its job of integrating sensory signals coming up through the nervous system).